Why I made the switch to Squarespace and 7 reasons why I love it!

 But what could I do about it?
 I wondered if it was the theme so considered buying a new one.
 But then I would be back to square one and would spend hours and hours trying to get it to look perfect with my content.
 And that still wouldn’t solve the problem of Woocommerce - the commerce plugin for Wordpress.
 I just didn’t love how my products were looking in my shop.
 And that was something I couldn’t really change much (without loads of complicated coding - not my thing!) because as long as I was on Wordpress, I would have to use Woocommerce for the shop side of things.

 So then I started looking around at other options.
-I already use Shopify for my other business (www.lollyandboo.co.uk).
-There is no doubting that Shopify is first class for commerce - it’s really brilliant.
+I already used Shopify for my other business and there’s no doubting that Shopify is first class for commerce - it’s really brilliant.
 But what had sent me towards Wordpress in the first place was that I feel Shopify is a bit limited when it comes to any other pages on your site - Wordpress did give me much greater freedom in this respect.
 Plus I fancied using a different platform rather than putting both businesses on to Shopify.

 Trying out Squarespace